As the name suggests, the locate command in Linux is used for locating (searching) a file. It has the following syntax:

 While it is real simple to use the locate command, it comes with lots of ifs and buts.
 For starter, if it doesn’t find a file, it doesn’t necessarily mean that the file does not exist on the system.

 Don’t be confused just now.
-I’ll explain how the locate command works and how can you use it for finding files.
+I’ll explain how the locate command works and how you can use it for finding files.

 Using locate command in Linux

-The locate command works on an index i.e. a database of file locations.
+The locate command works on an index i.e., a database of file locations.
 When you use the command, it refers to this index instead of searching the entire filesystem.
 This is the reason why locate is super quick at finding files in Linux.

 Some Linux distributions automatically index the entire filesystem on a regular basis.
-You can also manually build this index (i'll show it to you later in this article).
+You can also manually build this index (I'll show it to you later in this article).